A discussão sobre a recomendação do uso do PSA em homens saudáveis como forma de "screening".

 If there is significant benefit, it should have been apparent by now, and it is not.

 At the same time, there is "no clear evidence that we are saving lives," Dr. Moyer writes.
-She acknowledges that the studies reviewed by the task force have weaknesses, but adds that "the reality is that if there is significant benefit, it should have been apparent by now, and it is not."
+She acknowledges that the studies reviewed by the task force have weaknesses, but adds that "the reality is that if there is significant benefit, it should have been apparent by now, and it is not.""Men choosing screening today should know that the chance of benefiting is small to none, while the chance of harm is greater and more certain," she concludes.

 Dr. Moyer's article ran as an opposing view to the opinion piece, which argued forcibly that "averages don't matter."
 It emphasized that the test has saved some people's lives and, "as for the major complications — urinary incontinence and erectile dysfunction — they're usually temporary and highly treatable.
 They're also a lot better than being dead."